HTTPArchive/almanac.httparchive.org/src/content/en/2025/ecommerce.md

 A few high-level patterns:

-- SaaS storefronts tend to cluster higher on performance (especially on desktop), consistent with tighter control over themes and defaults.
+- SaaS storefronts tend to cluster higher on the Performance category (especially on desktop), consistent with tighter control over themes and defaults.
 - Accessibility medians are generally strong across top platforms, but medians can hide long-tail variance.
 - SEO and Best Practices scores are high for most platforms-where teams usually win or lose is performance and implementation discipline, not basic technical SEO.